chainguard-images/images/images/ko/README.md

-# busybox
+# ko

-This is an image that contains busybox and musl.
+This is an image that contains ko, go, and build-base.

-This image can be used with `ko build`, `docker`, etc, and is suitable for running any binaries that only have a dependency on musl.
+This image is designed for use in situations where you would like to use `ko` with codebases that have C dependencies where `cgo` must be used.
+In these cases, staticly linking against musl instead of glibc results in smaller binaries.

 This image is also regenerated nightly.